Skip to main content

 Cost-to-Serve Is a Constraint, Not an Internal Metric

-Colin frames cost-to-serve as the link between compliance, client outcomes, and business viability.
+Cost-to-serve links compliance, client outcomes, and business viability.

 If each client requires too much manual effort, the firm either prices itself out of reach or over-stretches its staff.

-Neither is compatible with sustained “good outcomes”.
+Neither is compatible with sustained good outcomes.

 The FCA's own consumer research also shows a persistent reliance on informal support and guidance from consumers.